 SOLES follows the University's policies regarding equal opportunity, discrimination and harassment, family educational rights and privacy, and the Americans with Disabilities Act.
-These policies, as well as others are located in the graduate academic course catalog at: http://catalogs.sandiego.edu/graduate/about-university-san-diego/policies/
+These policies, as well as others are located in the graduate academic course catalog.

 Student Complaint Policies